 Consult with a Tulsa Criminal Defense Attorney to Learn More

 While a misdemeanor, resisting arrest can bring significant consequences, and you should consult with a Tulsa criminal defense attorney to discuss your case.
-Call Seventh Street Law Firm at 918-932-2777 for a confidential and free consultation.
+Call Seventh Street Law Firm at 918-932-2777 for a confidential and low-cost consultation.